triforceGuy/TabManage/README.md

 	- <a href="https://cs3398f22cardassians.atlassian.net/jira/software/projects/TAB/boards/2?assignee=6306a120cf3340e8737fce10&selectedIssue=TAB-42">`TAB-42 - Add toggle button to extension to allow a change of theme`</a>
 		- https://bitbucket.org/cs3398f22cardassians/tab_manager_repo/branch/feature/TAB-42-add-toggle-button-to-extension-to
 	- <a href="https://cs3398f22cardassians.atlassian.net/jira/software/projects/TAB/boards/2?assignee=6306a120cf3340e8737fce10&selectedIssue=TAB-80">`TAB-80 - Create CSS file with 90's theme for windows within extension`</a>
-	-
+	- Pushing to next sprint

-	<a name="next-steps"></a>
+	<a name="next-steps2"></a>
 ## Next Steps
 - Eri:　I will work on add color changing function on the button I created.
-After that, i will research how to sort tabs with colors
+After that, I will research how to sort tabs with colors
 - Sarah:
 - Nick:
 - Jessy:
+- Bianca: I will polish up the 90's glitter theme and create functionality so that you can only have one theme at a time.
+If time permits, I'm also interested in helping Eri with how to sort tabs.

+<a name="retro2"></a>
+## Retrospective for Sprint 2
+	- What Went Well?:
+		- The team works well together.
+		- The changes we made are visible and show progress.
+(Kudos to Nick for the cool webpage.)

+		Eri:
+		Sarah:
+		Nick:
+		Jessy:
+		Bianca: I think we had more direction this sprint because of the research we did in sprint 1.
+	- What Might Be Impeding Us from Performing Better?
+	Our team can benefit from going to each other for help or learning together.
+Some parts of the project are difficult to understand so if we leaned on each other for more support we would all come out of this experience with more knowledge.
+	- What can I do to improve?
+		Eri:
+		Sarah:
+		Nick:
+		Jessy:
-- Bianca:
+		Bianca:

 <a name="room-for-improvement"></a>
 ## Room for Improvement